 Wedding Terminology: A Comprehensive Guide for the Newly Engaged

-Congratulations, you’re engaged!
-Now it’s time to get prepared for all those meetings with planners, florists, venue coordinators, and more.
-It’s a great idea to learn a bit of the lingo before you get started, so we’ve created a list of wedding terminology to help you feel confident when you walk into your next wedding planning meeting.
+When it comes to wedding terminology, the endless phrases and terms can get confusing, to say the least.
+As you embark on your wedding planning journey, t’s a great idea to learn a bit of the lingo before you get started, so we’ve created a list of wedding terminology to help you feel confident when you walk into your next wedding planning meeting.
 Here’s a quick guide to all the words you need to know to help you eat, drink, and be married!

 Engagement Photos — These are used as a way to document the couple’s engagement and are often personalized in a way that showcases the couple’s love story.
 This is also commonly used to get comfortable working with your wedding photographer.

 Fiancé — The person to whom you are engaged.
 This can also refer to a man who is engaged to be married, which takes from the French version of this term.